Lems Shoes Review: Best Shoes for Hiking, Running, and Walking

 Learn more about why Lems Shoes are one of the best brands for hiking, running, and walking shoes!

 We’re big fans of Lems, a company from Boulder, Colorado, that specializes in natural shape, minimally designed shoes.
-We’ve been wearing Lems for several years and are excited to share some of our favorites!
+We’ve been wearing Lems for several years and are excited to share some of our favorite Lems products with you!

 - Shoes have a natural shape, meaning they provide plenty of room in the toe box for your feet to naturally relax and splay, unlike a lot of other modern shoes.

-- The shoes are either zero-drop or only a few millimeters above being zero-drop.
+- Lems Shoes are known as barefoot shoes.
+The shoes are either zero-drop or only a few millimeters above being zero-drop.
 While many other shoes are designed in a way that elevates the heel and can throw off posture and gait, zero-drop shoes are designed to be more like walking barefoot.

 - The shoes are lightweight with flexible soles, giving your feet the ability to flex more naturally and feel like you’re not wearing shoes at all.